Maximum Recovery-MINIMUM TIMeâ„¢

 Broken Bones from Car Accidents

-The forces involved in a car accident can come from just about any direction and are often sufficient to break the bone.
+The forces involved in a car accident can come from just about any direction and are often sufficient to break a bone.
 Here are some different ways a car accident in Chicago might result in broken bones.

 • Arm or leg fractures: Breaking an arm or a leg is all too common in a motor vehicle accident.
 Many drivers who are hurt in car accidents have broken legs from trying to apply pressure to the brake pedal.
 In contrast, defensive injuries can result from covering your face or bracing yourself for impact.